Tech leaders condemn Trump's immigrant ban

+The ink was barely dry on President Trump's sweeping immigration order Friday when the backlash from the tech industry began.

-Three of America's biggest tech companies warned their employees about about President Trump's immigrant ban.
-And leaders throughout the industry, where foreign-born entrepreneurs are central to the success of many businesses, condemned the sweeping decree.
+Four of America's biggest tech companies warned their employees about the ban.
+And leaders throughout the industry, where foreign-born entrepreneurs are central to its success, condemned the decree.

 Google (GOOGL, Tech30) sent out a memo to its employees urging anyone with a visa or green card from one of the banned countries -- Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen -- to cancel any travel plans.